Quinoa_Zucchini_Lime_Salad_1

 Quinoa is not my favorite grain.
 While it has a beautiful fluffy texture, it has an overwhelming nutty flavor that I don’t like.
 For this reason, I have only had it a handful of times.

 As I started to hear more about quinoa’s health benefits, I made it my mission to keep trying quinoa until I found a recipe that I loved.
 This quinoa zucchini lime salad is a recipe that I love.
-But before we get to the quinoa zucchini lime salad, let’s talk about the health benefits of the main ingredients.
+But before we get to the zesty quinoa zucchini salad, let’s talk about the health benefits of the main ingredients.

 Health Benefits Of Quinoa